Keramis/Sayori-Proxy/replit.md

 Sayori Proxy is a modern API proxy management system with a pink and white themed dashboard.
 The application provides a centralized platform for managing multiple AI provider connections, API keys, models, and user access tokens.
 It features a real-time statistics dashboard, admin controls for provider/model management, and flexible authentication options including user token-based access control with rate limiting.

+## Recent Changes (October 14, 2025)

+**New Features:**
+1. **Provider-Specific Access Control** - Admin can now restrict which providers a user token can access.
+When access is denied, requests are rejected without deducting quota from the user's limit.

+2. **Custom Request Headers** - Admin can configure custom headers per provider using JSON format (e.g., `{"X-Custom-Header": "value"}`).
+These headers are automatically included in all proxy requests to that provider.

+3. **Cache Discount Toggle** - Admin can disable the 90% cache discount per provider.
+When disabled, cached requests will not receive the automatic cost reduction, providing more control over quota management.

+4. **Auto-Refresh Stats** - User token stats now automatically refresh every 3 seconds when viewing the stats dialog, providing real-time usage information without manual refresh.

 ## User Preferences

 Preferred communication style: Simple, everyday language.